 At this scale the Polar Pixel and multi-touch attribution start paying back, and the operating profit can absorb the bill.
 But Printify and Printful complexity still matters, and Polar's supplier-cost gap is real.

-The honest call: PodVector for the POD-cost layer plus Polar (or a Polar-class tool) for cross-channel attribution.
+The honest call: PodVector AI for the POD-cost layer plus Polar (or a Polar-class tool) for cross-channel attribution.
 Or pick one and accept the gap.
 Worth modeling what each path actually unlocks.

 $1M+/month Shopify GMV, multi-channel DTC: Polar fits